DK-Hostmaster/DKHM-RFC-CLID/README.md

 - `create domain`, this section
 - `create contact`, described below
 - `create host`, described below

+It has been evaluated, which the default behaviour should be overridable using an extension, this has not been implemented at this time.

 <a id="contact-creation-maintenance-and-deletion"></a>
 ## Contact Creation, Maintenance and Deletion